shafiq-ahmed/laragigs-gig-publishing-website/README.md

 Search for gigs can be done by typing the search keywords or the tag keywords

-Here the search keyword is typed in and results are shown
+Here the search keyword is typed in and gigs that have the keyword in their name, description or tag, are shown.

 ![Laragigs Search Screenshot](Readme%20Attachments/search-1.png)

 ![Laragigs Search Result Screenshot](Readme%20Attachments/search-2.png)

-Here the tag keyword is typed in and the results are shown
+Here the search keyword matches the tags in the gigs.
+All the gigs with that have this tag keyword is shown in the result.

 ![Laragigs Search Screenshot](Readme%20Attachments/search-3.png)